relapse after cocaine recovery what to do

 • Loss of appetite.
 As a stimulant, it causes a decrease in appetite and weight loss.

 • Paranoia.
-Long-term meth use can lead to psychosis, including paranoia, hallucinations, and delusions.
+Long-term use can lead to psychosis, including paranoia, hallucinations, and delusions.

 • High-risk behaviors.
 Risky or daring behaviors are common among meth addicts.